SunnyChaturvedi/InnovationLabProject-CS299-/README.md

 ## Description
 A technological solution to help visually impaired persons identify denomination of given Indian Currency Note.
-Built using Transfer Learning using MobileNetV2[1] from keras ,
+Built using Transfer Learning using MobileNetV2[1] from keras , presented with a simple webapp interface using Streamlit and deployed for testing on Pyngrok.

 ## References